charlescarrari/ngDeviceDetection/README.md

 + Firefox			: $.mob.firefox();
 + IE Mobile			: $.mob.iemobile();

+### Detect basics
+You can detect almost everything but if you're only interested in the function to check if a user uses a touch device or a smartphone you can use this:

++ Any SmartPhone	: $.mob.anysmartphone();
++ Touch				: $.mob.touchdevice();

 ### Add your device, browser and os classes
 Like in html5boilerplate where you get extra classes for the classic IE browsers you can add classes for mobile devices and operating systems into your html tag
 It's done with just one extra line of code.

 + $.mob.addClasses();

 ### add browser, OS & Device classes but also a class called "retina" (when you have a retina display) to your html tag and a class standalone (when in fullscreen mode on ios).
 $.mob.addClasses();